andrewhawkes/craft-cms-simple-error-templates/README.md

 ### Notes

-These templates have only been tested with Craft 3
+These templates have only been tested with Craft CMS 3 and Craft CMS 4